 Female glands can sometimes be a bit of a challenge for O-ring installations, but keep these tips in mind and watch our video and you should have success.

-- For initial installation, don’t use lubricant.
+For the initial installation, don’t use a lubricant.
 The idea is to have the gland grab the O-ring while you push the remaining portion of the seal in place.

 Or visit us online at Parker O-Ring Division - www.parkerorings.com.

-Check out these other useful posts with video or fundamentals:
+Check out these other useful posts with video and fundamentals: